Contents - Index

 Parametric Table Window

-4. Values in a column of the Parametric Table can be entered, cleared, or changed by clicking the right mouse button within the column header cell.
+Values in a column of the Parametric Table can be entered, cleared, or changed by clicking the right mouse button within the column header cell.
 A pop-up menu will appear having Alter Values as one of the menu choices.
 Selecting Alter Values will bring up the Change Table Column Values dialog which provides a very easy way to enter or clear values in the column.
 A quicker way to bring up the dialog is to click the left mouse button on the triangular icon at the upper right of column header cell.
-Either method will bring up the change table column values dialog.
+Either method will bring up the Change Table Column Values dialog.
 The number of rows in the table can also be increased in this dialog.
-Changes to the values in the Parametric table can also be made using the Alter Values command.
+Changes to the values in one or more Parametric tables can also be made using the Alter Values command in the Tables menu.

-6. A range of cells in the table can be copied to the Clipboard, after which they can be pasted into a different part of the table, into the Lookup Table, or into another application such as a word processor or a spreadsheet.
+A range of cells in the table can be copied to the Clipboard, after which they can be pasted into a different part of the table, into the Lookup Table, or into another application such as a word processor or a spreadsheet.
 One or more rows in the table can be selected by clicking the left mouse button in the row header column (the leftmost column).
 If the mouse is dragged to other rows while the left mouse button remains down, these rows will be added to the selection.
 A similar procedure can be use used to select one or more columns.
-An alternative way to copy a range of cells is as follows: Select the cell at the upper left of the range by clicking the mouse button when the cursor is positioned in the cell.
-Now, hold the Shift key down and click in the cell at the lower right of the range, using the scroll bars to bring it into view if necessary.
+An arbitrary range of cells can be selected by selecting the top left cell, holding the Shift key down and moving the mouse cursor to the bottom left cell.
+Alternatively, select the cell at the upper left of the range and then hold the Shift key down and click in the cell at the lower right of the range, using the scroll bars to bring it into view if necessary.
 Regardless of how they are selected, the selected cells will be shown in a highlighted color.
 At this point, you can either select Copy from the Edit menu or press the right mouse button to bring up a pop-up menu containing the Copy command.
-Either way will allow the selected cells to be placed on the on the clipboard.
+Either way will allow the selected cells to be placed on the on the Clipboard.
 Use the Select All command if you wish to select the entire table.
 If you wish to include the column name and units along with the numerical information in each column, select the Copy Table with Headers menu command.

 Note that if your right-click the mouse on the table when table cells are selected a popup menu will appear, as shown.